tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 #### How to craft a good script tag filter?

 ...

-#### Caveats

-Script tag filters do not work in all browsers, due to browser API limitations:

-- Not supported in Chromium-based browser.
-    - Starring the [related Chromium issue](https://code.google.com/p/chromium/issues/detail?id=168175) may help motivate Chromium devs to implement support.
-- Not supported on older versions of Firefox.

-***

 - [1] Through the use of the `inline-script` static filter option (`||example.com^$inline-script`), or through the use of a dynamic filtering block rule for _inline scripts_.